-Force Majeure: Keeping and Breaking Contracts during Pandemic Crisis
+Force Majeure: Keeping and Breaking Contracts During a Pandemic Crisis

-With the Novel Coronavirus pandemic seemingly intent on disrupting our day-to-day lives both here in Israel and around the world, you’re likely to hear this phrase a lot in the coming days: “Force Majeure”.
-For those not fluent in legalese its meaning may not be immediately obvious but Aviv Lazar & Co. is here to explain.
+With the COVID-19 pandemic seemingly intent on disrupting our day-to-day lives both here in Israel and globally, you’re likely to hear this phrase a lot: “Force Majeure”.
+For those not fluent in legalese, its meaning may not be immediately obvious -- but Aviv Lazar & Co. is here to explain.

-Force Majeure is a concept in Contract Law which refers to the existence of situations where one of the parties to a contract is not able to perform its part of the agreement because of a situation which is out of its control.
+Force Majeure is a concept in Contract Law which refers to situations in which one party in a contract is not able to perform its part of the agreement because of a situation out of its control.

-You may have heard other references to this idea such as phrases like “Acts of G-d” such as floods, droughts, earthquakes, and natural disasters in general; but the concept is broader and many such clauses include (but are not limited to) events such as terror attacks, armed conflicts, actions taken by governments or public authorities, accidents, labour disputes and last but certainly not least at the present time epidemic or pandemic diseases.
+You may have heard other references to this idea with phrases like “Acts of G-d” to address floods, droughts, earthquakes, and natural disasters in general; but the concept of Force Majeure is broader and many such clauses include (but are not limited to) events such as terror attacks, armed conflicts, actions taken by governments or public authorities, accidents, labour disputes and last but certainly not least at the present time epidemic or pandemic diseases.

-Here in Israel we can all no doubt think of business scenarios where this might be relevant with airlines cancelling flights due to immigration control restrictions, venues unable to host pre-booked events due to Ministry of Health restrictions on the size of gatherings, or the potential delay to the delivery of goods due to the slowdown in third-party suppliers ability to keep the supply chain operating at full capacity.
+We can all think of business scenarios wherein this might be relevant as airlines have cancelled flights due to immigration control restrictions, venues have been unable to host pre-booked events due to Ministry of Health restrictions over the size of gatherings, and third-party suppliers and distributors have been struggling to deliver goods on time.

 There are number of key issues which may impact you in this area:

-Contract Terms – The most important issue when considering issues of Force Majeure and whether as a party affected by the impact of the Coronavirus is able to suspend its performance without any negative consequences will be the terms of the Contract itself.
+Contract Terms – The most important concern when considering Force Majeure and whether a party affected by the impact of the Coronavirus is able to suspend its performance without any negative consequences will be the terms of the Contract itself.

-When determining how to act or whether relief or compensation may be due to you at the present time the first port of call will be the terms of the agreement you’ve made with another party.
+When determining how to act or whether relief or compensation may be due to you at the present time, the first deliberation will be the terms of the agreement you’ve made with another party.